Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Lower bound for

 \subsection{Using permutation similarities of principal submatrices of $\DY$}

-Theorem \ref{theorem 1} establishes $\dmGH(X, Y) \geq \frac{d}{2}$ from existence of some $d$-bounded curvature of sufficiently large size.
-However, such curvatures might not exist in certain cases (e.g. when $|X| = |Y|$), thus deeming Theorem \ref{theorem 1} inapplicable.
-The main result of this subsection, Theorem \ref{theorem 2}, complements Theorem \ref{theorem 1} by allowing us to verify $\dmGH(X, Y) \geq \frac{d}{2}$ in those cases.
+Theorem \ref{theorem 1} establishes that $\dmGH(X, Y) \geq \frac{d}{2}$ from the existence of some $d$-bounded distance sample of sufficiently large size.
+However, such distance samples may not exist in certain cases (e.g. when $|X| = |Y|$), thus deeming Theorem \ref{theorem 1} inapplicable.
+The main result of this subsection, Theorem \ref{theorem 2}, complements Theorem \ref{theorem 1} by allowing to verify $\dmGH(X, Y) \geq \frac{d}{2}$ in those cases.